 The original parcel, with a 78 foot frontage, had been purchased from the Commonwealth of Massachusetts on September 10, 1859, by George Goss and Norman Carmine Munson, the contractors responsible for filling the Commonwealth’s Back Bay lands.
 On the same day, they had sold it to banker Franklin Haven (one of the three Commissioners on the Back Bay responsible for the sale of the Commonwealth’s land), who then sold it on December 17, 1859, to Samuel Hooper.

 Henry Whitwell lived at 161 Beacon with his parents, Samuel Whitwell and Sophia (Story) Whitwell, and his unmarried sister and brother, Sophia Louisa Whitwell and Samuel Horatio Whitwell (who also was his business partner).

 Henry Whitwell’s father died in March of 1871.
 Soon thereafter, Henry, Sophia, and S. Horatio Whitwell moved to the new house at 167 Beacon.

-Henry Whitwell offered the new house at 163 Beacon for sale.
-In a December 19, 1871, advertisement in the Boston Evening Transcript, he described it as “finished throughout in the best manner, in hard wood, for sale on liberal terms.”
+In August of 1871, Henry Whitwell offered the new house at 163 Beacon for sale.
+In an August 18, 1871, advertisement in the Boston Daily Advertiser, he described it as “finished throughout in the best manner, in hard wood, for sale on liberal terms.”
 It remained unsold until 1872.

 On March 5, 1872, 163 Beacon was purchased from Henry Whitwell by Daniel Denny, Jr. He and his wife, Mary DeForest (Bigelow) Denny, made it their home.
 They previously lived on Savin Hill Road in Dorchester.
 They also maintained a home in Milton.